 Integration of vegetation in built form, such as green walls, roofs and open space areas is envisaged to reduce the urban heat island effect, improve occupant amenity and enhance built form appearance.
-Significant vegetation is retained and maintained to support habitat and water quality values.
+Networks of vegetated spaces in the public ream improve the environmental performance of the PDA, including habitat value, water quality objectives and help mitigate the urban heat island effect.